 Digging into our archives here is a commentary by contributing writer Tom Chin, and a photo of Jerry and his Yahoo! co-founder David Filo.
 We will go back into our archives again and also post Jerry's exclusive interview with AsianConnections.com.

-And when we have other bloggers contributing, they really are 'out in the field' - as in outer space.
+And when we have other bloggers contributing, they really are 'out in the field' - as in outer space!
 U.S. Astronaut Leroy Chiao regularly blogged messages to us from his space station during his space flights to AsianConnections' columnist and editor Lia Chang.

-And when Lia Chang brings back stories, images and video for AsianConnections.com, you can see that you are really getting a 'backstage pass.'
+And when Lia Chang brought back stories, images and video for AsianConnections.com, you can see that you are really getting a 'backstage pass.'
 This multi-faceted bright light of pure energy is an actress, model and photographer.
 If its New York Fashion Week, she's not only writing about the fashions, she's wearing them, too.
 One year, her face was plastered all over Fashion Week.
 She was on the runway for Yeohlee's fashion show.
 We are proud that her images of Asian Pacific Americans in Theater, as well as her other collections, including her images from 9/11 which were first shown at AsianConnections.com, are now housed at the Library of Congress.

 We always have said that if AsianConnections.com, the website, were a real person, we'd be giving it hugs every day.
 It has brought joy and inspiration to so many people around the world.